sahilrajput03/skype-bot-with-heroku-webhook-for-build-notifications/readme.md

 git push heroku develop:master
 ```

-# deployment to heroku doesn't work!!
+# deployment to heroku doesn't work

 ![](./deployment_to_heroku_requires_skype_login.png)

+SOLUTION: Simply use this on your raspi, yo!